jean2ai/jean2/README.md

 </p>

 <p align="center">
   Jean is the server.
-Everything else — the LLM, the tools, the browser, the personality —<br>
+Everything else (the LLM, the tools, the browser, the personality)<br>
   is something you connect <strong>to</strong> it.
 No default system prompt, no default tools,<br>
   no fixed personality.
 You opt in to each layer.
 Memory, skills, workflows, agents.
 Your call.
 </p>